buhrmi/buhrmi/README.md

 # Hi there

 This is buhrmi, a totally legit web developer, and founder of [@shitcoinswap](https://twitter.com/shitcoinswap) and [@opendjbooth](https://www.opendjbooth.com).
-Still looking for partners for these projects.
+Still welcoming founding partners for these projects.
 If you're interested in crypto trading or DJing, get in touch to hear the pitches.

 ## Ready to collaborate?